RayHightower/RayHightower.com/_posts/2016-04-04-pine64-quick-start-guide-using-mac-os-x.markdown

 ### Checking Progress While `dd` Burns the Image

-The `dd` comand does not give any outward sign that it is making progress.
+The `dd` command does not give any outward sign that it is making progress.
 That can be a little uncomfortable because it takes a long time for the command to run.
 Here are two ways to check progress: